Crime and the legal system

 After the crime report has come in, Italy’s Public Prosecutor’s office (Pubblico Ministero) and Judiciary Police (Polizia Giudiziaria) do a preliminary investigation (indagine preliminare) to gather evidence.

 Unlike countries like the United States (US), Italy does not have a bail system.
-The accused (imputato) will only stay arrested if they were caught red-handed, or if they are at risk of fleeing, committing another crime, destroying evidence, or creating false evidence.
+The accused (imputato) will only stay arrested if they are caught red-handed or if they are at risk of fleeing, committing another crime, destroying evidence, or creating false evidence.
 If the perpetrator was caught in flagrante delicto, there will be a direct judgment (giudizio direttissimo) or an immediate trial (giudizio immediato).

 Three law enforcement officials standing outside public prosecutor's office in Trani, Italy.